 EXTRACTION, PURIFICATION AND DETERMINATION OF PHYTO-COMPONENT OF FATTY ACIDS FROM IRVINGIA GABONENSIS SEEDSAbstract

 Objective: This study was designed to extract, purify and determine the phyto-components in the petroleum ether extract of Irvingia gabonensis seeds (IGS).
 A multiple batch extraction procedure was employed using petroleum ether as a solvent.
 A specified quantity of the IGS was size reduced, dispersed in freshly distilled water by heating to a temperature of 80 ºC.
 The dispersion was then filtered through a clean muslin cloth.
 The fats content was separated from the Biopolymer by first dispersing in 90% alcohol, filtered and dried at 40 ºC.
 The fat component of the residue was finally extracted with petroleum ether.
-GC-MS analysis of the petroleum ether extract of IGS was performed using a Agilent G1701 GC/MSD system.
+The GC-MS analysis of the petroleum ether extract of IGS was performed using an Agilent G1701 GC/MSD system.
 This investigation was done to determine the possible chemical components from IGS by GC-MS. This analysis revealed that the petroleum ether extract of IGS contained mainly fatty acid compounds–lauric acid (36.82%), myristic acid (31.52%), benzyl dodecanoate (9.06%) and palmitic acid (4.03%), n-Decanoic acid, 1-(hydroxyl-methyl)- 1, 2- ethanediyl ester, tetradecanoic acid, 2- hydroxy-1, 3-propanediyl ester.
-The results from the present study show that IGS contains various bioactive compounds and is recommended as a plant of phyto-pharmaceutical importance.
+The results from the present study show that IGS contains various bioactive compounds and is recommended as a plant of phytopharmaceutical importance.

 A. O. Shittu * and N. S. Njinga